Radwa-Kelany/task1-VTS/README.md

 ### Constraints:
 1. Uses existing hardware and middleware may evoke unexpected problems related to legacy technology or servers, leading to difficulty in integration.
 ### Assumptions:
- The rules and employees date are avaliabe and well-documented
+ The rules and employees data are avaliabe and well-documented
 ### Actors and thier activites
 1. Employee: is the main user of the system.
 He uses the system to manage his/her vacation time.
 2. Manager: approves employee's request or rejects.
 Award time to subordinates.